Welcome to my site.

-One of my notable recent projects focused on New York City’s Art Deco architecture, highlighting sixty buildings from the 1920s and 1930s and emphasizing the unique aspects of this unparalleled style.
+Let me start with a close-up of a photograph that I love, taken from my recent project on New York City’s Art Deco architecture.
+This project highlights 60 buildings from the 1920s and 1930s, showcasing the unique aspects of this exceptional architectural style.

 Knock, Knock, Knock from the Cesati Collection.
-Currently on show.
+Currently exhibiting at FMR.

 The finest pieces from Cesati’s collection of door knockers, which I photographed years ago, are currently on display at Franco Maria Ricci’s – Labirinto della Masone headquarters in Fontanellato.